-There’s a very good reason you don’t part of your Spouse’s Social Security Income, it’s because your Social Security Income has already been enhanced by your spouse’s payments of Social Security tax.
+There’s a very good reason you don’t get part of your Spouse’s Social Security Income.
+That is because your Social Security Income has already been enhanced by your spouse’s payments of Social Security tax.

 As a spouse, you can claim a Social Security benefit based on your own earnings record, or collect a spousal benefit in the amount of 50 percent of your husband or wife’s Social Security benefit.
 You cannot collect both.

-So, if your spouse made way more money than you and always paid Social Security taxes, you will be entitled to a benefit that is half of your spouse’s benefit (or would have been their benefit if they are deceased).
+So, if your spouse made way more money than you and always paid Social Security taxes, you will be entitled to a benefit that is half of your spouse’s benefit (or would have been their benefit if they are, in fact, deceased).